 Side leg raises train that movement pattern directly and allow you to develop your abductors and hip flexors effectively.

 The great thing about side leg raises is that you can do them standing or lying, and with or without external weights.
 Whatever your preferences are, this exercise is quite versatile.
-Don’t forget to check out more articles on bodybuilding.

 Why You Should Focus On Strengthening Your Outer Thighs and Hips